|

 With the rapid developments taking place in the field of brain-scanning

-technology and the growing understanding of brain chemistry, there is a great
+technology and the growing understanding of brain chemistry, there is a

 Why should we destroy such a valuable resource?

-Surely such a resource would contribute hugely to the
+Surely such a resource would contribute hugely to the very 'social good' that

 Dennis is seeking.

 b.
-State execution in the USA is, in reality, mostly about hatred and vengeance.
-It does
+State execution in the USA is, in reality, mostly about hatred and

-entitle all of us to take any action that we feel is appropriate to the hurt
+revenge tends to entitle all of us to take any action that we feel is

-that has befallen us.
+appropriate to the hurt that has befallen us.

 And, unfortunately, feelings of revenge too often result in gross